 Would you like to have a private screening and question/answer session with the maker of the documentary I Want to Weave the Weft of Time?
 See additional and/or unpublished video footage and photos of the weavers in the film, and other weavers at work?
 See and feel the textiles in person (in-person events only)?

-I would love to arrange an in-person or internet-based talk or presentation for your group.
-I am well-versed in presenting to audiences large and small online or in person (when we can again!) and can discuss the weavers, their art, and Sardinia in a way that captivates your group.
+I would love to arrange an online presentation for your group at the time of your convenience, or an in-person event in 2022.
+I’m well-versed in presenting to audiences large and small, both online and in person, and can discuss the weavers, their art, and Sardinia in a way that considers and captivates your group.

 Would you like to see handwoven Sardinian textiles in your city?
 Perhaps you’d even like to purchase one, after viewing it and feeling it?